Symptoms of cocaine addiction

 - Suicidal thoughts

-Why it’s so important to get help for your cocaine addiction
+Why it is so important to get help for your cocaine addiction

 At Life Works, we recognise that cocaine addiction is a mental illness that can destroy relationships, ruin careers and leave sufferers financially crippled.
 At its worst, cocaine addiction can even kill.
-People can die of heart problems or a stroke when cocaine significantly increases their blood pressure.
-They can be killed by the toxic reaction created when you mix cocaine and alcohol and people can even get deadly diseases like HIV and hepatitis from sharing ‘straws’ when snorting the drug, or needles when injecting cocaine.
+Death can occur because of heart problems or a stroke, as cocaine significantly increases their blood pressure.
+Deaths can also happen if there has been a toxic reaction created when mixing cocaine and alcohol.
+Deadly diseases like HIV and hepatitis can also occur from sharing ‘straws’ when snorting the drug or needles when injecting cocaine.

-That is why it is so important to get treatment as quickly as possible.
+That is why it is so important to get help for a cocaine addiction as soon as possible, as the effects of cocaine can be catastrophic.
 Understanding and admitting that you have a problem with cocaine is the first big step toward recovery.
+When you reach out for help, you will learn how to beat cocaine addiction and regain control of life.

 This page was reviewed by Steve Clarke, Hospital Director, (MSc, NCFED) in 2019 and is scheduled to be reviewed again in 2021.